On-demand Portland-area medical clinic puts new spin on fast-growing urgent care model

 The ortho-urgent care setting is also less expensive.
 One study of an orthopedic urgent care clinic in Reno, Nevada found the average charge to be $461, compared with $8,150 in a hospital ER.
 During the course of the year-long study, the orthopedic urgent care model saved the health care system $98 million.

-While Go To Ortho currently has the one clinic in Lake Oswego, Madey said his partners would like to grow organically throughout the metro area, if the demand is there.
+While Go To Ortho currently has two clinics in Lake Oswego and Cedar Hills, Madey said his partners would like to grow organically throughout the Portland metro area, if the demand is there.
 At this point, they’re relying on growth through word of mouth.